 How can I create a free email domain?

-All the steps to create a domain are simple enough to bypass or ignore many details quickly.
+All the steps to create a free email domain are simple:

 - Research all the companies offering registration services, select reputable, show reasonable pricing, have no hidden fees, and accept credit cards.

 - Fill out an online form with your desired name, address, email address, and contact information for your domain’s registrar so you can administer it later if necessary.